Characteristic Evolution and Matching: 3D Characteristic Evolution

 \subsubsection{Cubed sphere grids}

-C. Ronchi, R. Iacono and P.~S. Paolucci~\cite{ronchi}, developed the "cubed-sphere" approach as a new gridding method for solving global meteorological problems.
+C.~Ronchi, R.~Iacono and P.S.~Paolucci~\cite{ronchi}, developed the ``cubed-sphere'' approach as a new gridding method for solving global meteorological problems.
 The method decomposes the sphere into the 6 identical regions obtained by projection of a cube circumscribed on its surface.
 This gives a variation of the composite mesh method in which the 6 domains butt up against each other along shared grid boundaries.
-As a result only 1-dimensional intergrid interpolations are necessary (as opposed to the 2-dimensional interpolations of the stereographic grid), which results in enhanced accuracy.
+As a result, depending upon the implementation, either no inter-grid interpolations or only 1-dimensional interpolations are necessary (as opposed to the 2-dimensional interpolations necessary for a stereographic grid), which results in enhanced accuracy.
+See~\cite{sarbtig} for a review of abutting grid techniques in numerical relativity.
 The symmetry of the scheme, in which the six patches have the same geometric structure and grid, also allows efficient use of parallel computer architectures.
 Their tests of the cubed sphere method based upon the simulation of shallow water waves in spherical geometry show that the numerical solutions are as accurate as those with spectral methods, with substantial saving in execution time.
 Recently, the cubed-sphere method has also been developed for application to characteristic evolution in numerical relativity~\cite{reisswig,leo}.
-The {\it eth}-calculus is used to treat tensor fields on the sphere in the same way as in the stereographic method except the interpatch transformations now involve 6, rather than 2, sets of basis vectors.
+The \emph{eth}-calculus is used to treat tensor fields on the sphere in the same way as in the stereographic method except the interpatch transformations now involve 6, rather than 2, sets of basis vectors.